brandendupont-mcw/eighteenth-cms/src/documentation-pages/case_resolution.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities;** *WG Reflection: During COVID-19 there was uncertainty about whether cases were going to proceed, lengthening cases.
-Furthermore, cases diverted will lengthen the average time to dismissal as defendants must complete programming successfully before dismissal.
-We will continue to monitor this indicator.**\*]**
+During COVID-19 there was uncertainty about whether or how cases were going to proceed, lengthening our court processes.
+In addition, cases which are referred to diversion often lengthens the average time to dismissal as defendants must complete programming successfully before a case is dismissed.
+We will continue to monitor this indicator and would like to see it trend back towards pre-pandemic levels.

 <br>